sonzo95/xcode-pipeline/README.md

 This project aims to automate the 'archive' and 'publish' phases of iOS apps.
 It will be based on xcode `.xcworkspace` files and 'schemes'.

+## Design

+The main function should be able to parse arguments and create an XCodebuildContext, that allows to execute specific operations.

 ## Desired Features

 ### Args